aerth/go-quitter/README.md

 ```

-Next time you run it, it will ask for the password you set on the last step of config creation.
+Next time you run it, it will ask for your config password.
+I like to keep it blank so I just hit ENTER.

-## Use in scripts
+## Or..
+Use in scripts

 For automation, scripts, and cronjobs, you may want to delete config file and use environmental variables instead.
 Something like…